bohrium/constitution/constitution.md

 Scroll way down for the full text.

-### Why might I support the proposal?
+### Why might one support the proposal?

 Here are three quick highlights:

-    ANTIPARTISAN --- A Senate with 61 Republicans will lead to a Justice who is ~61st percentile on the "Democrat-Republican" axis.
-The process favors the broadly inoffensive over the popular-but-polarizing --- a boon for the Court's legitimacy.
+    ANTIPARTISAN --- A Senate with 61 Republicans will select a Justice who is ~61st percentile, not 99th percentile, on the "Democrat-Republican" axis.
+The process favors the broadly inoffensive over popular-but-polarizing --- a boon to the Court's legitimacy.

     DECISIVE --- Vacancies will be filled without delay.
 Indeed, the process forces the Senate to choose from a fixed list of candidates rather than